7 Ways to Use a Mental Health Survey and Questions to Ask

 Treatment and Support:

 Remember to ensure the survey is user-friendly with clear instructions and response options.
 Additionally, it’s important to remember ethical considerations, including informed consent, data protection, and the availability of support resources for participants who may require assistance.
-Be sure to read our blog on survey ethics for more detail.
+Be sure to read our blog on survey ethics for more details.

 Conclusion